 Description

-First edition, first issue of the narrative of Sir John Franklin’s first Arctic voyage (1819-22), published just a year after his return to London.
+The first edition, the first issue of the narrative of Sir John Franklin’s first Arctic voyage (1819-22), was published just a year after his return to London.

-Known as the Coppermine Expedition, its purpose was to map and explore the northern littoral of the American continent.
+The Coppermine Expedition’s purpose was to map and explore the northern littoral of the American continent.
 Franklin was charged with reaching these isolated coastal stretches by crossing overland from Hudson Bay.
-Once there, he was to survey and chart the coast as it stretched eastwards from the mouth of the Coppermine River.
+Once there, he was to survey and chart the coast as it stretched eastward from the mouth of the Coppermine River.

-The narrative of this incredible journey, published a year after his return from the icy shores, immediately became a bestseller and an absolute classic of British travel literature.
-It contains Franklin’s insights and perspectives on all of the major events of the expedition, as well as his considerations on the expedition’s goals.
+The narrative of this incredible journey, published a year after Franklin’s return from the icy shores, immediately became a bestseller and an absolute classic of British travel literature.
+It contains Franklin’s insights and perspectives on the expedition’s significant events and his considerations of its goals.
 In addition to the more formal element of his reporting, the work is full of Franklin’s observations on the landscape, its people, climate, and wildlife.

 Published in a Quarto format (268 x 215mm), this gorgeous edition of Franklin’s narrative is bound in contemporary half Morocco with a richly gilt spine.
-The hinges have cracked over time, but the book is generally in an impressive condition for a first edition in original binding.
-The tome includes all of the original thirty plates and four folding maps.
+Although the hinges have cracked over time, the book is generally in impressive condition for a first edition in its original binding.
+The tome includes all thirty original plates and four folding maps.
 Ten of the plates have been hand-colored to enhance viewers’ experience.

 Context is Everything

 In 2007, Dan Simmons published his novel, The Terror, which gave the mystery a new spin towards the horror genre.
 The book quickly became a bestseller.
-In 2018, Simmons’ book was turned into a TV-drama starring the Irish actor Ciarán Hinds as Captain Franklin.
-Interestingly, in the years between the publication of the Simmons book and the production of the TV series, a vital clue to piecing the true story together was discovered.
+In 2018, Simmons’ book was turned into a TV drama starring the Irish actor Ciarán Hinds as Captain Franklin.
+Interestingly, in the years between the Simmons book’s publication and the TV series’s production, a vital clue to piecing the true story together was discovered.

-In 2014, an expedition led by Parks Canada discovered the wreck of HMS Erebus in the Wilmot and Crampton Bay near the Adelaide Peninsula.
-The area had previously been identified by local Inuit as a likely location for the wreckage.
+In 2014, an expedition led by Parks Canada discovered the wreck of HMS Erebus in Wilmot and Crampton Bay, near the Adelaide Peninsula.
+Local Inuit had previously identified the area as a likely location for the wreckage.

 Cartographer(s):